by John Kugel

 Getting together in person has become an almost novel experience in our post-Covid paradigm; however, getting together is what we do best.
 And what we must continue to do if we're to be truly resilient and enjoy brighter days ahead.

 Like so many incredible charities and not-for-profit organisations - The Shepherd Centre has been unable and/or cautious about regrouping 'face to face' with their key stakeholders and donors over the past 18 months.

-It's a real shame... because The Shepherd Centre is an outstanding organisation that exists to enable children who are deaf and hearing-impaired to develop spoken language, literacy and social skills so they may fully participate in the hearing world, and in so doing reach their full potential.
+It's a real shame... because The Shepherd Centre is an outstanding organisation that exists to enable children with hearing loss develop spoken language, literacy and social skills so they may fully participate in the hearing world, and in so doing reach their full potential.
 What a mission.
 What a purpose!

 But it had been over a year since The Shepherd Centre had been able to connect in-person with their supporter network and realign around that incredible purpose.
 The Gala Dinner had yet again been postponed (a staple for so many not-for-profits) and prospects for other key in-person events were still uncertain.

 Until one morning, Angela Moffatt, Senior Philanthropy Manager for The Shepherd Centre found herself at a Networking In Nature event with the Gone Bush crew in Sydney's Royal Botanic Gardens.

 So profoundly moved by the simplicity and richness of connection experienced at the session, Angela was sure that an outdoor setting would be the perfect way to finally reconnect with The Shepherd Centre's supporters in a covid safe and enriching way.